Pete Sampras: 2000: 13 majors and return to No. 1

 Sampras reached the semifinals of the Australian Open in early 2000, falling to the eventual champion Agassi in a five-set match.
 He won the Ericsson Open for the third time in March.
 After getting knocked out in the first round at the French Open, he won his seventh and final title at Wimbledon, battling through tendinitis in his right shin and a painful back injury in the process equalling the then all time gentleman's singles title record of William Renshaw.
 In the final, Sampras was a set down and 4–1 down in the second set tie break against Patrick Rafter, but went on to win in four sets.
 This was his 13th Grand Slam singles title, breaking the all-time record of Roy Emerson that had stood for over 30 years.
+The 2000 Wimbledon final was the first of Sampras' matches in his ATP career that his parents ever attended in person, due to nervousness watching him play.

 In the 2000 US Open, Sampras overcame Richard Krajicek in four sets at the quarterfinals (including a comeback from 2–6 down in a tiebreaker), and upcoming star Lleyton Hewitt in the semi-finals, but lost the final to Marat Safin.
 Sampras' run to the final briefly returned him to the No. 1 ranking, but Gustavo Kuerten ended the year atop the rankings.
 This would be the last time Sampras was ranked No. 1, extending his ATP record career total to 286 weeks.
 (The record was surpassed by Roger Federer in 2012.)

 2001: Drop in ranking

-At the Australian Open, Sampras ended a six year 13 win streak against Todd Martin, losing in the fourth round in four sets.
+At the Australian Open, Sampras ended a six-year 13 win streak against Todd Martin, losing in the fourth round in four sets.
 Sampras' 31-match Wimbledon win streak ended in a five set loss to Roger Federer, aged 19, in the fourth round; this was the only time the two ever played against each other in an official professional match.
 At the US Open, Sampras reached the final but lost in straight sets to Lleyton Hewitt.
 Overall, this season was the first in 12 years that Sampras did not win a single title, and he finished the year ranked No. 10, also his lowest since 1989.